spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 LGPL-2.1-only OR BSD-3-Clause AND MIT
 ```

-represents a license choice between either LGPL-2.1-only or the expression "BSD-3-Clause AND MIT" because the AND operator takes precedence over (is applied before) the OR operator.
+represents a license choice .

 When required to express an order of precedence that is different from the default order a `<license-expression>` can be encapsulated in pairs of parentheses: ( ), to indicate that the operators found inside the parentheses takes precedence over operators outside.
 This is also similar to the use of parentheses in an algebraic expression e.g., (5+7)/2.